Holly-Jiang/TANQPR/README.md

    + **PDSpace**  computes the subspace of all pure divergent states under a given scheduler;
    + **ISpaceIntersectEmpty**  (resp.  **IISpaceIntersectEmpty**) checks whether the I-reachable (resp.
 II-reachable) subspace is disjoint with the set of pure divergent states.

-​        After fixing the dimension of the Hilbert space, a nondeterministic quantum programs, and an input state, one can invoke the algorithms by calling the above functions respectively.
+After fixing the dimension of the Hilbert space, a nondeterministic quantum programs, and an input state, one can invoke the algorithms by calling the above functions respectively.

-​       Generally, the functions in the files **ReachableSpaceI.nb** and **ReachableSpaceII.nb**  are efficient as their theoretical complexity is **PTIME**.
+Generally, the functions in the files **ReachableSpaceI.nb** and **ReachableSpaceII.nb**  are efficient as their theoretical complexity is **PTIME**.
 They take time 16ms, 15ms and space 104.40MB, 103.51MB, respectively on the running example.
 Those in the file **DivergentSet.nb**  may be inefficient (in the worst case), due to the fact that the quantifier elimination and the derivation of the pure divergent set by a tree construction are both  **EXPTIME**.
 However, it fortunately takes time 2797ms and space 105.91MB on the running example.

 **How to replicate the example?**

-The supported version of Wolfram Mathematica must be 11.3 and above.
+The supported version of Wolfram Mathematica should be 11.3 and above.

 We have provided Wolfram Mathematica 12.0 with a graphical interface in the virtual machine ***vmcai-ae22.ova*** (The user name and password are ***vmcai***).

-If you have already installed Wolfram Mathematica in your PC, you can directly operate the .nb files provided in ***wolf*** directory.
+If the Wolfram Mathematica is available at the local PC, one can directly operate the .nb files provided in ***wolf*** directory.

 Note that the layout of initial data of examples in Linux version is slightly different from Windows/MacOS version.

 1. Calculate the I-type Reachable Space:

-    Open the file  ``` /home/vmcai/Desktop/TANQPR/wolf/ReachableSpaceI.nb```, select the content in the first cell (if you are new to Mathematica, you can refer to wolfram language https://reference.wolfram.com/language/?source=footer) and run it (shift+enter), then the result is displayed at the end of the file.
+    Open the file  ``` /home/vmcai/Desktop/TANQPR/wolf/ReachableSpaceI.nb```, select the content in the first cell (More wolfram language could be found at https://reference.wolfram.com/language/?source=footer) and run it (shift+enter), then the result is displayed at the end of the file.

 2. Calculate the II-type Reachable Space: